Silarn/EDMC-BioScan/README.md

 [Deep Space Network](https://ed-dsn.net/) and the [Codex NSP and Bio requirements spreadsheet][Bio req spreadsheet].

+Nebula locations pulled from the [Catalog of Galactic Nebulae] (thanks marx and contributors)

+Procedurally generated nebula reference star coordinates pulled from [EDSM]'s API

 ## Roadmap

-* Currently implementing a system to detect the presence of a nebula
+* ~~Currently implementing a system to detect the presence of a nebula~~
 * Refinements to species requirements
 * ~~Track when near a planet and focus the data view for that planet~~
 * ~~Add settings for visibility and display options~~
-* Add info about sample distance requirements
+* ~~Add info about sample distance requirements~~
 * Possibly utilize EDSM data to fill in missing data (revisiting a system)
 * ~~Investigate plausibility of getting species from codex scans (Ship / SRV)~~